Yumnam Kamala Devi: International career

-Kamala Devi was a part of the Indian team that won the SAFF Championships, 2010 And' SAG South Asian games in 2010, 2012 and 2014.
+Kamala Devi was a part of the Indian team that won the SAFF Women's Championship 2010, 2012, 2014, 2016-17 and the South Asian Games in 2010, 2016.
 At the 2012 tournament, she was awarded the Best Player of the Final.
 She finished the tournament scoring seven goals, also scoring in the final against Nepal, in the 83rd minute.

 At the 2014 Asian Games, she scored five goals in India's first match against Maldives.
 She scored five goals and was the top-scorer at the 2016 South Asian Games.
-It included a brace in the final against Nepal that helped her win the gold medal.
-SAFF Women's Championship 2016.
-Four Time SAFF -Winners' 2010,2012,2014,2016.Two Time SAG 2010,2016.
-ONE Time Asian games Participate'2014.
+This included a brace in the final against Nepal that helped her win the gold medal.

 Club career

 In 2016, Devi was signed by Eastern Sporting Union to play in the inaugural season of the Indian Women's League.
 She helped her team win the League scoring 15 goals in 10 games and was the joint top-scorer alongside Sanju Yadav.
 12 of those goals came in the final round.
 It included a brace in the final against Rising Student.

-Devi also plays for Railways in various competitions.
+Devi also plays for the Railways in various competitions.

-Devi was awarded AIFF 2017 Woman Footballer of the Year on July 23, 2018.
+Devi was awarded the AIFF title 2017 Woman Footballer of the Year on 23 July 2018.